 However, word quickly spread and in June 2018, Barista del Barrio expanded into the building and patio that it resides in today.
 The cart sits outside on display.

 Two walk-up windows give customers the opportunity to order signature drinks, like the Barrio Hochesso (horchata with espresso).
-It’s combined with creamy, cinnamon-heavy horchata, as well as burritos and croissant sandwiches.
-Everything is made to order, and uses the Briones’ family recipes.
+It's combined with creamy, cinnamon-heavy horchata, as well as burritos and croissant sandwiches.
+Everything is made to order and is a Briones' family recipe.

-The other drinks at Barista del Barrio are equally unique and delicious.
+Other unique and delicious drinks include the cold brew and Mexican Mocha.
 The cold brew is sweetened with La Lechera — condensed milk that is a staple in Mexican desserts.
 Their Mexican Mocha is reminiscent of Abuelita Chocolate — a milky cocoa that brings back childhood memories for many Tucsonans.
-The coffee beans are made by local company, Ombre Coffee.
+The coffee beans are provided by local company Hermosa Coffee Roasters.

 “We have a homestyle feel,” Ariana said.
 “People say it’s just like their nana made it.”